 4.1 Comparison between altimetry-based sea level and sum of steric plus GRACE-based mass contributions over the 2002-2010 time span

 Over 2002-2010, GRACE data are available.
 We use this opportunity to compare time series from the 3 GRACE datasets to altimetry-based sea level corrected for the steric component.
 As we mentioned previously the steric component in Arctic is weak suggesting a dominant mass contribution.
-The regionally averaged GRACE and altimetry time series are shown in Fig.3 for each GRACE dataset.
+The regionally averaged GRACE and altimetry time series are shown in Fig.5 for each GRACE dataset.
 The averaged altimetry-based sea level corrected for steric effects and the GRACE-based mass component for the 3 solutions (TELLUS, MASCONS and LEGOS) are represented.
-The TELLUS solution agree very well with CLS/PML sea level (correlation of 0.81).
+The TELLUS solution agrees very well with CLS/PML sea level (correlation of 0.81).
 The correlation with DTU data is a little lower (0.71).
 The LEGOS solution is a little less in agreement but remains significant (correlation of 0,76 with CLS/PML and 0,62 with DTU).
 The MASCONS solution is poorly correlated with the two altimetry-based sea level time series (correlation of 0.34 for CLS and 0.18 for DTU) but this mainly comes for the early part of the period (2003-2005) and to a lesser extent during year 2009.